11 Problems Centering Clay and Easy Ways to Fix Them

 It helps to have your body in the right position when centering.
 Place your legs as close to your splash pan as possible.
 Keep your arms anchored and your back straight.
 Lean your body into the clay; this allows your whole body to join in on the centering process instead of just your hands and arms.
 Having the right potter’s stool also helps.
 My Recommended Potter’s Stools can help you find the right one.

-The right position and stool made a big difference for me, hope it does the same for you.
+The right position and stool made a big difference for me; I hope it does the same for you.

 Use Your Modeling Tool to Double Check